-Along the way, we came across landscapes and roads like the one you can see in the photo, it was really inevitable to stand every 3 or 4 minutes to take a photo because the landscape and the environment were beautiful.
+Along the way, we came across landscapes and roads like the one you can see in the photo; it was really inevitable to stand every 3 or 4 minutes to take a photo because the landscape and the environment were beautiful.

-As we passed through the park we came across a super special rainbow, everyone who was driving stop to photograph it.
-It was a rainbow that did not have the typical shape but rather looked like a blanket that engulfed the mountain.
+As we passed through the park, we saw a super special rainbow; everyone driving stopped to photograph it.
+A rainbow did not have the typical shape but rather looked like a blanket that engulfed the mountain.

-The day began to get a little rainier and the sun mingled with clouds and rain.
+The day began to get a little rainier, and the sun mingled with clouds and rain.
 You didn’t know whether to put on raincoats or sunglasses or both.

-We walked to the castle as it rained and we were able to take this photo, a pity because time did not accompany us, the best photos of this castle are not taken from here, but from the road that passes by the lake and in which it seems that the castle is in the middle of the lake, as in Eilean Donan.
+We walked to the castle as it rained.
+Nevertheless, we were able to take this photo, a pity because time did not accompany us, the best photos of this castle are not taken from here, but from the road that passes by the lake and in which it seems that the castle is in the middle of the lake, as in Eilean Donan.

 We continue our way from Kilchurn castle to the Glencoe Valley.
 The Glencoe massacre occurred on February 13, 1692.
-The entire McDonald clan was killed by Captain Robert Campbell and his men in retaliation for a late oath of allegiance.
+Captain Robert Campbell and his men killed the entire McDonald clan in retaliation for a late oath of allegiance.

 We put the tent in front of the castle, prepared spaghetti, took cookies as a dessert and a coffee to finish while enjoying the sunset with the castle at first sight.
 Just awesome!
-Very nice to end the day, don’t you think?

 - Road trip to Scotland in 15 days

-- Loch Ness and surroundings of Inverness
+- Loch Ness and the surroundings of Inverness

 - 1 day on the Isle of Skye